deeamtee/cross-poster-api/README.md

 ## Features

 - Proxy requests to Telegram Bot API to bypass CORS restrictions
-- Direct integration with VK API using group tokens for posting
+- VK posting endpoints that accept per-request access tokens from the frontend
 - API key authentication for security
 - Rate limiting and request validation
 - Structured logging for all API interactions